gilo2754/spring-boot-server/README.md

+## Frontend
+The Repo is here https://github.com/gilo2754/doctolib2_React with the respective documentation.

 # Spring Boot for medical appointments

 This is a Spring Boot application that provides CRUD endpoints for managing various entities.
 It utilizes the following technologies and frameworks: